maths/moodle-qtype_stack/doc/en/Authoring/Sample_questions.md

 # Moodle courses released with STACK #

 STACK is released with a demonstration course which contains hundreds of tested STACK questions.
-Many have a full worked solution and random versions, and this represents a substantial resource.
+Many have a full worked solution and random variants, and this represents a substantial resource.

      /qtype_stack/samplequestions/STACK-demo.mbz

 You can "restore" this into your version of Moodle.
-It has a number of quizzes, pre-created with questions and deployed versions.
+It has a number of quizzes, pre-created with questions and deployed variants.
 It also has a large question bank, with questions not arranged into quizzes.

 # Materials released with STACK #